anirudhs1010/LLMBenchmark/README.md

-# Firebase Studio
+# LLM Benchmark

 This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This web app aims to try and benchmark generated Gemini prompts with Llama, DeepSeek, and Mistral.